 - 5.1 Applications for a change of use from a main home to a second home, short-term let accommodation and mixed uses will be assessed and determined against the relevant policies of the Eryri Local Development Plan and all other material considerations.
-Eryri Local Development Plan DP1: General Development Principles is one of the relevant policies of the development plan.
-It states that proposals must be acceptable in terms of their impact on the landscape, natural environment and cultural heritage, opportunities for understanding and enjoyment, quality and design, sustainable use of resources, amenity. - 5.2 Under policy DP 1, of relevance to proposals for change of use to second homes and short-term let accommodation will be impacts upon residential amenities. - Location If the location is rural and there are no other residential properties nearby, adverse impacts on amenity are less likely.
-Proposals for short term lets in residential areas will have more potential for harm to residential amenity, for example, from increased noise and traffic movements. - If there is a high proportion of existing, short term lets in the immediate locality, for example on a street, further short term holiday lets could result in increased negative impacts upon residential amenity. - Size of property: larger properties can have a greater capacity for guests.
+Eryri Local Development Plan Development Policy 1: General Development Principles is one of the relevant policies of the development plan.
+It states that proposals must be acceptable in terms of their impact on the landscape, natural environment and cultural heritage, opportunities for understanding and enjoyment, quality and design, sustainable use of resources, amenity. - 5.2 Development Policy 1, with relevance to proposals for change of use to second homes and short-term let accommodation, requires consideration of potential impacts upon residential amenities. - Location If the location is rural and there are no other residential properties in close proximity, adverse impacts on amenity are less likely.
+Proposals in residential areas will have more potential for harm to residential amenity, for example, from increased noise and traffic movements. - If there is a high proportion of existing second homes and short term lets in the immediate locality, for example on a street, further second homes and short term lets could result in increased negative impacts upon residential amenity. - Size of property: larger properties can have a greater capacity for guests.
 Where there are greater numbers of guests, there is increased potential for noise and disturbance.
-Both the number and size of rooms will be taken into account when considering this. - Large holiday lettings can result in the need for additional car parking.
-The adequate provision of car parking on the site or on the street will be a consideration. - 5.3 Consideration will be given to any adopted Place Plan.
+Both the number and size of rooms will be taken into consideration. - The adequate provision of car parking on the site or on the street will be a consideration. - 5.3 Consideration will be given to any adopted Place Plan.
 Strategic Policy A: National Park Purposes and Sustainable Development, criteria xv) supports enabling the production of Place Plans and adopting as Supplementary Planning Guidance where appropriate.
 Place plans must be in accordance with the Local Development Plan policies. - 5.4 Proposals that are in connection with a genuine community led venture or project may be looked on favourably.
-A proposal that would be part of a wider scheme by a formal community led group, that would benefit other community facilities or services, may be considered favourable, in areas that are above the threshold. - 5.5 Application to change from Use Classes C5 to C6, or C6 to C5, will be considered on a case-by-case basis, against the relevant policies of the local development plan and all other material considerations. - 5.6 The purpose of this Supplementary Planning Guidance is not to cover every eventuality.
+A proposal that would be part of a wider scheme by a formal community led group, that would benefit other community facilities or services, may be considered favourable, in areas that are above the threshold. - 5.5 Application to change from use classes C5 to C6, or C6 to C5, will be considered on a case-by-case basis, against the relevant policies of the local development plan and all other material considerations. - 5.6 The purpose of this Supplementary Planning Guidance is not to cover every eventuality.
 Each case will be assessed on its own individual merits, alongside the relevant Local Development Plan policies and all other material considerations.